Brothers and Sisters Team

 Obedience, Advance Obedience, Reintegration training to specialty skills, and task performance

 with a positive spin on it all for our Service dogs.
-She is member of the APDT and finishing up her CCPDT and NADOI training.
-She is the lady who you speak with on the
+She is member of the APDT and is finishing up her CCPDT and NADOI training.

 AKC CGC Evaluator